pieterberg/Smartie-Sorter/documentation/components.md

 ### 1.2.
 Acrylic Components

+Clear acrylic is used for the Name Sign, Smartie Slide, and Sorted Smarties Collector.

-The acrylic component use for the Name Sign was laser cut from:
+The Name Sign should be laser cut out of:

-- 6 mm transparent acrylic
+- 6 mm clear acrylic

+Section 2.2 provides more information about laser cutting the Name Sign.

-The Unsorted Smarties Holder and the Sorted Smarties Collector were constructed using acrylic panels that fit together using finger joints.
+The Smartie Slide and Sorted Smarties Collector are assemblies whose panels have been designed to fit together using finger joints.

-DXF files for laser cutting the acrylic panels are provided in the [unsorted_smarties_holder_finger_joints](https://github.com/pieterberg/Smartie-Sorter/tree/main/assets/dxf_files/unsorted_smarties_holder_finger_joints) and [sorted_smarties_collector_finger_joints](https://github.com/pieterberg/Smartie-Sorter/tree/main/assets/dxf_files/sorted_smarties_collector_finger_joints) DXF folders.
-Using these DXF files, the acrylic panels were laser cut from:
+The Smartie Slide panels and Sorted Smarties Collector panels should be laser cut out of:

 - 3 mm transparent acrylic

+Section 2.3 and 2.4 provide more information about laser cutting the Smartie Slide panels and Sorted Smarties Collector panels, respectively.

-The acrylic panels were then assembled using acrylic cement.
+The Smartie Slide and Sorted Smarties Collector should then be assembled by welding their respective panels together using an acrylic cement.

 ### 1.3.
 3D Printed Components